AppCleaner for Mac: Everything you need to know

 In the end, AppCleaner is great at what it does.
 It allows you to uninstall your apps for good and prevent the app-related data from cluttering your Mac.
 If your aim is to delete programs and apps you haven’t used for a while, AppCleaner is the right choice.

-For those who want to get a bigger picture of Mac’s hard drive’s health, I recommend using CleanMyMac X. It combines an effective uninstaller with a number of other tools that can be used to analyze your Mac.
+For those who want to get a bigger picture of your Mac’s hard drive’s health, I recommend using CleanMyMac X. It combines an effective uninstaller with a number of other tools that can be used to analyze your Mac.
 Its Space Lens tool and Optimization tab, for example, can help you choose which files to delete to help your Mac reach maximum performance.